cbdevnet/ipmagnet/README.txt

 which when being requested generates a database entry.

-The source code is freely available on http://github.com/cbdevnet/ipmagnet
+The source code is freely available on http://github.com/cbdevnet/ipmagnet and is designed to be read and understood by anyone having basic knowledge of HTML, PHP and JavaScript.

+The interface can be used without having JavaScript enabled.

 Requirements
+	A Server accessible on the internet, providing
-	HTTP daemon (eg. lighttpd)
+	- an HTTP daemon (eg. lighttpd)
-	PHP5 (eg. php5-fcgi (for debian)) with enabled JSON extensions SQLite modules for PHP5 (eg. php5-sqlite)
+	- with PHP5 (eg. php5-cgi (debian)) optionally with enabled JSON extensions for use by the AJAX interface (mostly the default by now)
+	- SQLite PDO modules for PHP5 (eg. php5-sqlite (debian))
-	Read/write permissions for the user running the httpd on the database file AND the containing folder
+	- The user running the HTTP daemon (www-data on debian) must have read/write access on the database file as well as the folder containing it
-	The short_open_tag option should be set to "off" in php.ini
+	- The short_open_tag option should be set to "off" in php.ini

 Setup
 	Clone the repo into a folder that is available by the httpd.